 You learn to enjoy doing nothing

 I always was a workaholic.
-After my normal job in an office, I used to spend a lot of free time working on my projects.
+After my normal job in an office, I spent a lot of free time working on my projects.
 In Morocco, it is different.
 People love sitting in coffee places for hours, watching city life and chatting with friends.
-Or just visit each other, walking, cooking, not rushing.
-I remember, once I had to pick up some stuff from my Moroccan fiend’s house.
-In Europe, I would just simply come, have some short chat, and then leave.
+Or visit each other, walking, cooking, not rushing.
+I remember I had to pick up some stuff from my Moroccan fiend’s house.
+In Europe, I would just come, have a short chat, and then leave.

 Not in Morocco.
-I spend all day with the family, eating, talking.
+I spend all day with the family, eating, and talking.
 And only at the end of the day they gave me what I came for.
-First, it was a bit strange doing nothing all day, just sitting, watching television and drinking tea.
+First, doing nothing all day was a bit strange, just sitting, watching television and drinking tea.
 However, I came back home so relaxed and fresh.
 From then on, I enjoy doing nothing, chilling and meditating.
 I enjoy sitting on the terrace, watching the street and drinking coffee for hours.

 To be valued as a member of masculine Moroccan society, a man is expected to put in his time, sitting, thinking, talking or doing nothing at all.”Tahir Shah, In Arabian Nights.
 2008

 In Morocco, small talk is a crucial part of daily life and culture.
 When Moroccans meet or answer the phone, they first start this long tirade of greetings “Hi, how are you?
 Is everything fine?
 Peace is unto you.
 How is your mother?
 Peace is unto your mother.
 How is your father?
 Peace is unto your father.
 Peace is unto your friends….”
 There is no way you can say hi and bye to a Moroccan.